-The 2020-2021 school year has begun at the University of Dreams at IBOC!
-This year's theme is, "RLSE Up!
-We're Ready to Inspire, Serve and Educate" This school handbook is intended as an introductory manual where you should find the answers to questions concerning activities, programs, policies, and procedures for the successful operation of our school system.
+The 2021-2022 school year has begun at the University of Dreams at IBOC!
+This school handbook is intended as an introductory manual where you should find the answers to questions concerning activities, programs, policies, and procedures for the successful operation of our school system.

 As a parent, guardian and super-supporter - I want to remind you just how vital you are to your child's education.
-This school year, especially, is beginning with its own challenges due to the global pandemic, COVID-19.
-Our goal, with your help, is that we continue to maintain a safe, secure and fun-loving environment for students while providing a high-quality academic instructional program that will promote success for ALL students.
+Our goal, with your help, is that we continue to maintain a safe, secure and fun-loving environment for scholars while providing a high-quality academic instructional program that will promote success for ALL scholars.
+As we RELOAD for this new school year," Every Scholar Matters, Every Moment Counts".
 As a Christian school, we thank you for entrusting a large portion of your child's spiritual development to us as we teach faith, leadership, etiquette, character and service.

 Please read this handbook carefully and familiarize yourself with the procedures that guide our daily school operations.
 Keep this guide handy and refer to it as questions arise.
-Please sign the last page of this document and return it to your child's Homeroom teacher.
-I am looking forward to a positively blessed 2020-2021 school year.
+A hard copy of this last page will sent home for your signature.
+Please return it to your child's Homeroom teacher.

+I am looking forward to a positively blessed 2021-2022 school year.